How to get free delivery: 6 delivery hacks

 Watch out for return charges

 It’s not just delivery where you could have to pay – more and more retailers will now charge you for returns.
+And some places might later charge you for delivery if what you keep ends up below the free delivery threshold.

 If you’re not sure whether you’ll keep what you buy, especially if you are trying multiple sizes and styles, then it’s worth shopping around to compare return costs.

-It might even be worth paying a little more if overall you know you’ll pay less to send the items back.
+It might even be worth paying a little more if you know you’ll pay less to send the items back.

 Sign up for a delivery pass free trial

-A few stores will offer a free trial of a delivery pass, usually giving unlimited deliveries – or at least some money off.
+A few stores will offer a free trial of a delivery pass, usually giving unlimited deliveries or at least some money off.

 However, be careful that this trial doesn’t become one you pay for afterwards if you don’t think it offers value.
-And even then, the idea behind this type of membership is to encourage you to keep shopping with them as opposed to shopping around – which might work out cheaper even if you have to pay for delivery.
+And even then, the idea behind this type of membership is to encourage you to keep shopping with them, as opposed to shopping around, which might work out cheaper even if you have to pay for delivery.

-Collect in store or at a locker
+Collect in-store or at a locker

-Rather cheekily, some retailers still charge for click and collect, but it’s worth a go.
+Rather cheekily, some retailers still charge for click-and-collect, but it’s worth a go.

 Get a free delivery code